-S: Throughout my 10 years in Philips, I have come to identify Philips by one word - Collaboration.
+Throughout my 10 years with Philips, I have come to identify Philips with one word - Collaboration.
 It is especially relevant in SRC and Respironics, where we look at respiratory, neurological, ENT, cardiology and even psychiatry aspects.
 Our machines can collect over 30 parameters of health data, so it is important that we can pull knowledge from different specialities and train physicians to use the machines to their best potential.

-K: On my side, one of the things of priority as well is reaching out to Pulmonary Rehabilitation centres.
+One of our priorities is to reach out to Pulmonary Rehabilitation centres.
 Our team at Philips is reaching out to see how we can support them, and also heighten awareness of such centres for patients who need these services but do not know about them.

 We are a small team of 6 in Singapore for SRC, and 15 for the ASEAN region in total.
 Ideas are shared frequently within our team and everyone’s very hands-on.
 If one suggests an idea, we say: okay let’s do it!
 This occurs not just within the team but also with our colleagues from the Personal Health division.
 An example of this is the ‘experience centre’.
 We shared the idea of the experience centre with our colleagues over at Personal Health and they said, ‘Hey, we could integrate our air purifiers within that space to enhance the environment for the consumers!’
 We went with that idea.
 Physicians who viewed our experience centres also got to know of other Philips devices and they recommend them to their patients as an all-rounded solution.
 That’s how teamwork creates better solutions.